sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

             - etc
     - ACCESS
         - CLI:
+            - Cloud Shell by default has AWS-CLI installed and the root users Cloud shell access to the AWS account by default
             - Output in 3 formats json, text & table
                 - `aws --output json ec2 describe-instances` - example command to access information about all the ec2 instances the `user` has access to (using the service key)
                     - `--ouput` is an option